 - Infection (rare).

-- Shoulder instability - associated with hypermobility including subluxation or dislocation (see also separate article Shoulder Dislocation).
+- Shoulder instability - associated with hypermobility, including subluxation or dislocation (see also the separate article Shoulder Dislocation).

 - Extrinsic shoulder pain: